jessonfoo/p001/week_1/8_technical_blog/readme.md

 ## Summary
 In the same way that professors and graduate students are required to contribute through publications, developers are expected to make contributions to their field through blog posts, stackoverflow and other site answers, and giving talks.
 In Phase 0, you will start your contributions through blogging about cultural and technical topics that correspond to the week's topics.

-##Directions
+## Release 0:

-1. Identify three of your favorite websites.
+Identify three of your favorite websites.

+## Release 1: Consider the Design

-2. Ask yourself:
+Ask yourself:
   * Why is this one of your favorite sites?
   * What area of the site is your eye drawn to when looking at the homepage?
 Stand back further, what area is your eye drawn to now?
 Is that area the most important area of the site?
   * How would you describe the website visually?
 List 5 adjectives. (i.e. "pretty", "elegant", "simple", "dark", "cluttered", "basic" etc)